Rășinari: Demographics

-The 1930 Census registered 5281 inhabitants, of which 5229 were Romanian, 32 Gypsies, 13 Germans, 4 Hungarians.
-At the 2002 Census, the same percentages were maintained, with 5529 inhabitants registered.
+The 1930 Census registered 5,281 inhabitants, of which 5,229 were Romanian, 32 Gypsies, 13 Germans, and 4 Hungarians.
+At the 2002 Census, roughly the same percentages were maintained, with 5,529 inhabitants registered.

 Prislop

 Prislop village has around 300 residents (as of 2010), of whom about 15 are ethnic Romanians and the rest Roma.
 However, at the 2002 census, the latter declared as Romanians, as they speak Romanian and not Romani.
 This caused the village to miss out on the opportunity to apply for European Union funds for Roma integration.
 There is one school from kindergarten to 4th grade; pupils who finish can go on through 8th grade in Răşinari.